ayodvr/Multi-tenant-blog-system/README.md

 -   The database used for this project is SQLite kindly install the "SQLite 3 Editor" extension from the VsCode Marketplace

 -   A postman collection JSON file is also included in the root directory as API documentation guide.

+#CRUD functionality using web

+-   Registered users can login with their credentials and perform CRUD
+-   Admin can see all tenants posts via web